 The American Rocketry Challenge (ARC) provides 6th through 12th grade students in US schools or other eligible organizational programs a realistic experience in designing a flying aerospace vehicle that meets a specified set of mission and performance requirements.
 Students work together in teams the same way aerospace engineers do.
-Over a period of several months, they experience the engineering process and compete through qualifying flights of their rockets with thousands of peers all across the country for the opportunity to participate in the culminating national Finals event held in Northern Virginia on May 18, 2024.
+Over a period of several months, they experience the engineering process and compete through qualifying flights of their rockets with thousands of peers all across the country for the opportunity to participate in the culminating national Finals event held in Northern Virginia on May 17, 2025.
 The purpose of the program is to inspire and excite students about learning and careers in science, technology, engineering and mathematics.
 The challenge is not intended to be easy, but it is well within the capabilities of students of these ages with a good background in science and math and some craftsmanship skills.

-The objective of the 2024 challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 820 feet while also achieving a total flight duration of between 43 and 46 seconds and returning a payload of one raw hen's egg undamaged in a rocket that keeps all sections connected/tethered from launch to landing and recovers by parachute.
+The objective of the 2025 challenge is to design, build, and fly a safe and stable model rocket to an altitude of exactly 790 feet while also achieving a total flight duration of between 41 and 44 seconds and returning a payload of two raw hen's eggs - carried inside the rocket in a "sideways" orientation -- undamaged.
+The rocket must separate into two non-connected sections at ejection and both sections must recover by parachute.
 This is the challenge that is in effect for teams while they are doing locally-observed "qualification flights" to earn an invitation to the National Finals.
-The rocket's external structure must use body tubes of two different diameters, each no less than 150 millimeters in length.
-The upper body tube must be no greater than 57 millimeters in diameter (this is T-70 tube) and the lower body tube must be no less than 63.5 millimeters in diameter.
+The rocket's external structure must use body tubes of two different diameters, each with an exposed length of no less than 150 millimeters.
+The upper body tube must be large enough in its inner diameter to contain a "sideways" egg that may be up to 60 millimeters in length and the lower body tube must be no greater than 57 millimeters in diameter (this is T-70 tube).
 The total length of the rocket.
-Teams may make up to three official "qualification flight" attempts by April 8, 2024 and the scores from the best two of these will be added to determine national rankings, with 100 teams receiving the invitation (see the rules for more detail on how this works).
+Teams may make up to three official "qualification flight" attempts by April 7, 2025 and the scores from the best two of these will be added to determine national rankings, with 100 teams receiving the invitation (see the rules for more detail on how this works).

-Teams at the Finals on May 18, 2024 will face a new challenge; the altitude goals there will be slightly different while the duration goal will remain the same.
+Teams at the Finals on May 17, 2025 will face a new challenge; the altitude goals there will be slightly different while the duration goal will remain the same.
 This tests the teams' understanding of the rocket science of how to fine-tune their rocket's performance.
-The national winner will be the team whose flight vehicle comes closest (in the sum of the scores from two flights there) to an exact altitude of either 800 feet or 850 feet on the first flight, depending on a coin toss at the Finals, and then to the other of these two altitude goals in its second flight.
-The flight duration goal of 43-46 seconds will be the same for all flights regardless of the altitude goal.
+The national winner will be the team whose flight vehicle comes closest (in the sum of the scores from two flights there) to an exact altitude of either 765 feet or 815 feet on the first flight, depending on a coin toss at the Finals, and then to the other of these two altitude goals in its second flight.
+The flight duration goal of 41-44 seconds will be the same for all flights regardless of the altitude goal.

-The top-ranking teams from the Finals receive scholarship prize money (including \$20,000 for first place) and their schools/sponsoring organizations receive a \$1000 cash award to further their rocketry programs, with a combined award pool of \$100,000.
-The U.S. 2024 champion will compete against teams from the United Kingdom, France, and Japan in the International Rocketry Challenge at the Farnborough Air Show in England in July 2024.
+The top-ranking teams from the Finals receive scholarship prize money (including \$20,000 for first place) and their schools/sponsoring organizations receive a cash award to further their rocketry programs, with a combined award pool of \$100,000.
+The U.S. 2025 champion will compete against teams from the UK, France, and Japan in the International Rocketry Challenge at the Paris Air Show in France in June 2025.